zeerakmo/Level4IndividualProject/timelog.md

 * *8 hour*
   * Altered the images to see if I could get the MTCNN detector to perform better
-  * Tested these and compared against the orignal results in the evaluation file
+  * Tested these and compared against the original results in the evaluation file

 ## 22 Dec 2020